doitintl/intercloud-throughput/README.md

 * Behavior
     * By default, the system will launch a VM in each region (so, about 47 VMs),
       then test all directed pairs (source and destination) among these VMs.
-    * The number of total tests is of course _O(n<sup>2</sup>)_),where _n_ is the number of regions.
     * The number of VMs is as the number of regions.
-Tests are run between all reahe most efficent tests
+Tests are run between all the region-pairs, to efficently use launched VMs.
+    * You can also limit the tests as you learn the system.
+    Since tests are not, in the default configuration, repeated, you can achieve full coverage by repeatedly running smaller test runs.
+    * The number of total tests is   _O(n<sup>2</sup>)_),where _n_ is the number of regions.
-    * Omitted: Already-run test-pairs (as in `results.csv`) are not re-run.
-This allows you to run the process in several smaller runs, using the options below.
+    * Omitted: Already-run test-pairs (as listed in `results.csv`) are not re-run.
+    However, you can specify these using `--region_pairs` (see below).
     * Omitted: Intraregion tests, where the source and destination were the same region, are not run.
     However, you can specify these using `--region_pairs` (see below).
-    * Prioritization: Where not all possible regions are used (as with options, below, the system will interleave the different clouds in the priority list, to get intercloud tests first; and will choose the least-tested regions, to spread out the testing.)
+    * Prioritization: If you are running batches of regions gradually, then where  the system is selecting regions to test, the system will interleave the different clouds in the priority list, to get intercloud tests first; and will prioritize choose the least-tested regions, to spread out the testing.

 * Options
     * Run `performance_test.py --help` for usage instructions.
-    * You can specify exactly which region-pairs to test (source and destination data-centers, whether either can be in AWS or in GCP).
+    * You can run this repeatedly, accumulating more data in `results.csv`.
-    * Other options limit the regions-pairs that may be tested, but do not specify the exact list.
-You can run this repeatedly, accumulating more data in `results.csv`.
+    * Options limit the regions-pairs that may be tested, but do not specify the exact list.
-        * You can limit the number of regions tested in a "batch"  (in parallel).
+        * You can limit the number of regions tested in a "batch" (tested together, in parallel).
         * You can limit the number of such batches.
+        * You can limit all testing to just one cloud (e.g., GCP).
-        * You can limit which cloud-pairs can be included (AWS to AWS, GCP to AWS, AWS to GCP, GCP to GCP)
+        * You can limit which cloud-pairs can be included (AWS to AWS, GCP to AWS, AWS to GCP, GCP to GCP).
         * You can limit the minimum and maximum distance between source and destinationd data-center, e.g. if you want to focus on long-distance networking.
+    * You can specify exactly which region-pairs to test (source and destination data-centers, whether either can be in AWS or in GCP).
     * You can specify the instance (machine) type to use in each of AWS and GCP.

 * Costs